coddingtonbear/markdown-patch/src/tests/sample.patch.heading.trimTargetWhitespace.prepend.md

 - ✅: ...replacing the content of an existing frontmatter field. ^259a73
 - ✅: ...adding a new frontmatter field. ^e6068e
 ## Document Properties (Exploratory)

-[^block-ambiguity]: There is currently no obvious place to plop a block were we to create a new one.
+Beep Boop[^block-ambiguity]: There is currently no obvious place to plop a block were we to create a new one.
 So, I might implement this such that these actions *work*, but will just add the block to the end of a file.
 This isn't great, but it's at least consistent?